rau1avi1a/manufacturing-erp-platform/README.md

 ## Architecture Overview

-Biolog is a two-process application:
+This is a two-process application:

 | Process | Framework | Port | Role |
 |---------|-----------|------|------|